kwaldenphd/world-wide-web/README.md

 # Creating a Website

 110. Now, it’s time to build your own website.
-The lab procedure has covered the tools you can use to get started, but you can also expand on what you've learned using the W3Schools HTML and CSS resources and documentation.
-Be sure to cite external sources you reference or consult.
+The lab procedure has covered the tools you can use to get started, but you can also expand on what you've learned using the W3Schools HTML and CSS resources and documentation (be sure to cite resources you consult or reference- a list of URLs is fine).
+The files, HTML, and CSS you have created while working through the lab procedure can be the starting point for this website.

 111. For now, your site needs to fit a few minimum requirements.